Vasily Kapnist: Life and work

-Kapnist-Problem and the so-called letter to Friedrich von Hertzberg
+The letter to Friedrich von Hertzberg debacle

-In 1788, Kapnist wrote a petition to Catherine the Great proposing the Empress to restore the Zaporozhian host and use its soldiers in the ongoing war against Turkey.
+In 1788, Kapnist wrote a petition to Catherine the Great proposing the Empress restore the Zaporozhian host and use its soldiers in the ongoing war against Turkey.
 However, when the military situation improved, the imperial government refused to implement this plan.

-In 1896 a Polish historian Bronislav Dembrinsky has found a document, which is now known as the so-called letter to Friedrich von Hertzberg.
-In April 1791, someone named "Kapnist" had a secret meeting with Prussian chancellor Ewald Friedrich Graf von Hertzberg, trying to persuade the Prussian government to declare war on Russia in case an uprising starts of Zaporozhian Cossacks against Russian rule.
+In 1896 a Polish historian Bronisław Dembiński discovered a document, which is now known as the so-called letter to Friedrich von Hertzberg.
+In April 1791, someone named "Kapnist" had a secret meeting with Prussian chancellor Ewald Friedrich Graf von Hertzberg, trying to persuade the Prussian government to declare war on Russia in case of an uprising of Zaporozhian Cossacks against Russian rule.
 Friedrich Wilhelm II refused to give his own consent for such an action.
-This letter was attributed by Bronislav Dembrinsky to Vasily Kapnist.
+This letter was attributed by Bronisław Dembiński to Vasily Kapnist.
 However it is still not clear whether Vasily Kapnist truly could be the author of this letter and it remains unclear whether the real name could be used in the document.
-According to Olexandr Ohloblyn there are at least three relevant candidates, who could have written such letter using the name "Kapnist".
+According to Olexandr Ohloblyn two of Kapnist's brothers are also possible candidates who could have written such a letter.